Review of Reviews - Mirror Mirror

 Mirror Mirror is not, thank goodness, something that could ever come out of a focus group.
 It's the opposite of Tim Burton's brash, chaotic, dispiritingly popular Alice In Wonderland: here, the artistry of the cast and crew leaps off the screen, not 3D computer graphics.

-Singh, the man behind such quasi-surreal follies as The Cell, offers his singular aesthetic vision to the template of the classic fairytale.
+Singh, the man behind such quasi-surreal follies as The Fall and The Cell, offers his singular aesthetic vision to the template of the classic fairytale.
 The result is a colourful and sophisticated spin on a well-known tale, recommended for children of all ages.

 Little White Lies